 You need to pre-register for the event, when tickets go on sale at the end of September.
 In 2023, tickets were £8.88 and £6.73 for under-16s (note tickets usually sell out).
 The event is run by the Beltane Fire Society, a not-for-profit charity, operating on funding from donations and tickets.

-Background to Edinburgh's Samhuinn Fire Parade
+Background to Edinburgh's Samhuinn Fire Festival

-Samhuinn Fire Festival is a modern re-imagining of an ancient celtic festival marking the end of summer and rise of winter.
+Samhuinn Fire Festival is a modern re-imagining of an ancient Celtic festival marking the end of summer and rise of winter.
 The modern event has been held in Edinburgh since 1995.
 Its spring and summer counterpart, Beltane, takes place on Calton Hill on the last day of April each year, and has been running since 1988.